MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Demos/6-microsoft-copilot-web.md

 > **NOTE:** If you want to use your own prompts, start with a topic of general knowledge that’s interesting to you or your customer.

-1. To launch Microsoft Copilot, open a new Edge browser tab and navigate to <a href="https://copilot.microsoft.com" target="_blank">copilot.microsoft.com</a>.
+1. To launch Microsoft Copilot, open a new Microsoft Edge browser tab and navigate to <a href="https://copilot.microsoft.com" target="_blank">copilot.microsoft.com</a>.

-1. Sign into a non-work microsoft account.
+1. Sign into a nonwork microsoft account.

     > **NOTE:** If you sign into your work account, you will  redirected to Business chat (m365.cloud.microsoft/chat)